 What terms did the art-critics use?

 Until 1874 the term ‘impressionist’ wasn’t used, only the term ‘impression’ which was used quite commonly (R2,p51+117).
 (Still Walther writes Duret used the term ‘impressionists’ in his review of the 1870 Salon, R3,p660).
 Louis Leroy called his article in ‘Le Charivari’ on 1874/04/25 ‘l’exposition des impressionnistes‘.
 Tucker points out that he was the first to call the group that way and also that it didn’t refer explicitly to Monet’s ‘Impression, soleil levant’, but to the group as a whole (R2,p117).
-In the article itself Leroy doesn’t use the term impressionists (R87,p259-261).
-But Denvir cites Jules Claretie writing for ‘L’Indépendant’ 1874/04/20: ‘We have seen the exhibition of these impressionists…’ What would mean Claretie was the first to use the term ‘impressionists’ (R5,p88).
-And Tucker summarizing the article of Ernest d’Hervilly of 1874/04/17 writes about the ‘impressionist show’ not making clear if d’Hervilly used this term (R2,p108).
-Castagnary (Le Siècle, 1874/04/29) explicitly uses the term and writes: ‘they don’t render a landscape, but the sensation caused by the landscape’ (R3,p141).
-But others speak of ‘le plein air‘, ‘exposition de la Société anonyme…’, ‘exposition du boulevard des Capucines’, ‘exposition libre des peintres’ and ‘exposition des révoltés‘ (Silvestre and Cardon; R2,p490).
+In the article itself Leroy doesn’t use the term impressionists (R87,p259-261;R90I,p25+26).
+But Denvir cites Jules Claretie writing for ‘L’Indépendant’ 1874/04/20: ‘We have seen the exhibition of these impressionists…’ (R5,p88).
+This would mean Claretie was the first to use the term ‘impressionists’.
+(Note: Dayez, nor Moffett, nor Berson mention this review; R87;R2;R90I).
+Castagnary (Le Siècle, 1874/04/29) explicitly uses the term ‘impressionists’and writes: ’they don’t render a landscape, but the sensation caused by the landscape’ (R3,p141).
+Other critics use other terms, like ‘le plein air‘, ‘exposition de la Société anonyme…’, ‘exposition du boulevard des Capucines’, ‘exposition libre des peintres’ and ‘exposition des révoltés‘ (Silvestre and Cardon; R2,p490).